Morton's Neuroma Conveniently located to serve Artesia, Rancho Cucamonga and Reseda

 Patients who feel a mass in their foot whenever they stand, accompanied by a burning, sharp pain, might be suffering from Morton’s Neuroma.
 Fortunately, this can be addressed via various corrective methods.
 To learn more about getting treatment for Morton’s Neuroma in Artesia, contact My Foot Clinic.

 The nerves that supply the sensation to the smaller toes originate on the bottom of the foot.
 They travel between the bones of the foot and at the head of the metatarsal the nerve will divide into 2 nerves, one going to the adjacent 2 toes.
 A ligament crosses between and attached to the metatarsal heads and perpendicular to the nerve.
 When there is an over use injury or injury to the nerve, the nerve can become swollen.
 This will lead to patients describing numbness, burning, tingling or shooting pains in the toes.
 There can be a feeling of walking on a pebble or a rock on the ball of the foot.
 This then causes pain and discomfort.
 A Morton’s neuroma is classically described and most often affects the nerve that supplies sensation to the 3rd and 4th toes.
 Yet, it can occur at the nerve between any of the toes.

-If surgery is needed there are several of options.
+If surgery is needed there are several options.
 Most surgeries have a fast recovery period.
-The most non invasive procedure is a Neuolysis (to free the nerve), this requires a small incision and cutting the ligament that is putting pressure on the nerve.
-There are other surgeries which include basically killing the nerve, this can be done by cryotherapy (freezing nerve) or excision of nerve (cutting the nerve).
+The most non-invasive procedure is a Neuolysis (to free the nerve), this requires a small incision and cutting the ligament that is putting pressure on the nerve.
+There are other surgeries that include basically killing the nerve, this can be done by cryotherapy (freezing nerve) or excision of the nerve (cutting the nerve).